AG2048/ScribeSmith/README.md

 ## Contributors

-The group agrees that there were only slight differences in individual contribution proportions.
+The group agrees that there were only slight differences in individual contribution proportions, with names sorted by last name in alphabetical order.

 - Aniruddh Aragola ([Aniruddh00001](https://github.com/Aniruddh00001))
 - Nabeth Ghazi ([nabethg](https://github.com/nabethg))